-ROME (AP) – A group of American investors led by Boston executive Thomas DiBenedetto finally closed a deal Thursday to take over the Roma football club, four months after a preliminary agreement.
+ROME (AP) – A group of American investors led by Boston executive Thomas DiBenedetto has finally closed a deal to take over the Roma soccer club, four months after a preliminary agreement.

-Under the terms of the preliminary deal signed in April, DiBenedetto's group is paying about ?70 million ($100 million) for a 60 percent share of a new company that owns roughly two-thirds of Roma.
+Under the terms of the preliminary deal signed in April, DiBenedetto's group is paying about $100 million for a 60 percent share of a new company that owns roughly two-thirds of Roma.
 The Unicredit bank retains 40 percent of the club.